bakano98/CS4222-Project/report.md

 To ensure a more robust measurement of proximity, we keep track of the last 5 RSSI values received, and take the average of the values.
 If the average RSSI is stronger than `-65 dBm`, we consider it to be in proximity.
 Since there is only 1 sender, each requesting node will keep track of the last 5 RSSI values it received from the sender.
 For the sender node, it will keep track of 5 RSSI values per requesting node that it detects.

 If a device has received an average RSSI reading stronger than `-65 dBm` for at least 15 seconds, then we will print the `DETECT` statement.
 Consequently, this also begins the data transfer.
 More is detailed about this [below](#light-sensing-and-data-transfer-logic).
 Likewise, if there is an average RSSI reader weaker than `-65 dBm` for the past 30 seconds, we print `ABSENT`.

+Each `DETECT` and `ABSENT` statement is only printed once, whenever it transitions from a state.

 ### Light Sensing and Data Transfer Logic